infinityabundance/dsfb/README.md

 ---

+## IP Notice

+This repository is licensed under the Apache License 2.0.

+All source code, reference implementations, and associated artifacts in this repository are provided under that license.

+The DSFB framework presented in this repository and in associated papers represents an ongoing research and engineering effort by Invariant Forge LLC.

+While this repository provides open reference implementations, production deployment, system-level integration, and domain-specific adaptation of these methods may require additional engineering, validation, and licensing arrangements.

+The publication of this work establishes prior art for the DSFB framework.

+For commercial licensing or collaboration inquiries: licensing@invariantforge.net

+---

 ## Algebraic Deterministic Dynamics (ADD) Sweep

 The `dsfb-add` crate runs deterministic parameter sweeps for the Algebraic Deterministic Dynamics (ADD) stack: